ericlyun/ericlyun.github.io/_pages/about.md

 ## News ([Full List](/news/))

+-	**March 2023**: One paper is accepted to FCCM.
+Congratulations to Xiaochen.
+-	**Feb 2023**: Two papers are accepted to DAC.
+Congratulations to Size and Zizhang.
 - **Jan 2023**: Prof Liang organized the “**Agile Hardware and Software Co-Design**” Tutorial at ASPDAC 2023 [link](https://www.aspdac.com/aspdac2023/tutorial/#t7) and gave the talk on “**Agile Hardware Specialization and Software Mapping**”.
 - **Dec 2022**: Invited to give two talks at CNCC (China National Computer Congress).
 One is on “**Multi-level Intermediate Representation for Agile Hardware Synthesis**” and the other is on “**Automatic Code Generation for Heterogeneous Hardware**”.
 - **Oct 2022**: Invited to give a talk on “**AHS: An Agile Framework for Hardware Specialization and Software Mapping**” at ACCAD (Workshop on Accelerator Computer Aided Design) 2022, a workshop co-located with ICCAD 2022.
 Workshop details https://sites.google.com/view/accad2022/invited-speakers.